tjmoore/exchange-graph-test/README.md

 # exchange-graph-test

 Simple test tool for Microsoft Graph API for populating Exchange mailboxes (e.g. room mailboxes) with calendar events.
+It illustrates fetching, creating and deleting events and use of batching in Graph API also.

+Components used:

+* .NET 5
+* Microsoft Graph SDK
+* System.CommandLine

+## Detail

 This is a specific use case and may not be of use to others directly but feel free to fork and customise or just use as an example.